Rural Doctor Mentor Program

 For more information about the ACRRM and RACGP requirements, please contact the Colleges directly.

-The 2015 RAMUS Mentors of the year are Dr Richard Bills and Dr Horst Herb.
-They are profiled in the May 2016 RAMUS Newsletter.
+The 2018 RAMUS Mentors of the year are Dr Ian Stewart, Dr Cyril Latt and Dr Neil Africa.
+They are profiled in the April 2019 RAMUS Newsletter.

 Join RAMUS on Facebook!